julianrosasm/Book-Worm/README.md

 # BookWorm 📚

 A Retrieval-Augmented Generation (RAG) system that lets you chat with your favorite book series using AI.
-Ask questions about characters, plot points, and get answers with spoiler filtering.
+Ask questions about characters, events, and plot points from your favorite series.

 ## Features

-- **AI-Powered Chat**: Interactive conversations about your books using local Ollama models
+- **AI-Powered Chat**: Interactive conversations about your favorite series using local Ollama models
-- **Spoiler Protection**: Only get information from books you've read
+- **Character/Event Focus**: Ask about characters, events, and plot points
 - **Multi-Series Support**: Harry Potter, Red Rising, and easy expansion to new series
-- **Book Filtering**: Focus conversations on specific books or series
+- **Series Filtering**: Focus conversations on a specific series
+- **Spoiler Prevention**: AI is instructed to avoid revealing major spoilers (e.g., character deaths) in its answers
-- **Vector Search**: Semantic search through Fandom book overviews and character information
+- **Vector Search**: Semantic search through Fandom character and event information
 - **Local & Private**: All processing happens locally

 ## Quick Start